Students & Registration

 How do I pay for camps?

 Payment must accompany your online registration.
 Credit cards and e-checks are accepted.
-Need-based scholarships are available on a first-come, first-served basis.
-Apply at the time of camp registration; the scholarship deadline is April 1, 2021.
+Need-based scholarships are available on a first-come, first-served basis and additional documentation is required.
+Apply at the time of camp registration; the scholarship deadline is April 15, 2022.

 What is the Program Fee?